jayqi/reprexlite/docs/docs/design-philosophy.md

 Actual working examples are also a great way to teach someone how to do something with code.
 They'll be able to see what you're doing, and to tinker with it themselves if they choose to.
 Furthermore, users reading documentation often would prefer to get to code that works as fast as possible, and a reprex is a great way to do that.

-## Reprex-style vs. doctest-style examples
+## vs. Copying from shell (doctest-style)

-doctest-style is a widely used standard for Python code examples.
-They are basically what you get if you copy and paste from an interactive Python REPL:
+A widely used standard for Python code examples is copying from an interactive Python shell.
+It is easily recognized from the `>>>` prompt before each code statement.
+Such a code example is sometimes called a "doctest" because the [`doctest` module](https://docs.python.org/3/library/doctest.html) from the Python standard library is able to parse it.

 ```python
 >>> import math